appsmithorg/appsmith-docs/datasource-reference/querying-amazon-s3.md

 5. Delete file.

 ### List all files in a bucket
-1. set the 'Action' field to 'List all files in a bucket'
+1. Set the 'Action' field to 'List all files in a bucket'
-2. set the 'Bucket Name' field to the name of the bucket whose files you want to list.
+2. Set the 'Bucket Name' field to the name of the bucket whose files you want to list.
 ![Click to expand](../.gitbook/assets/s3_list_query.png)

 ### Create a new file